carbon-language/carbon-lang/llvm/lib/Target/X86/README.txt

 integer chunks.
 It does this so that structs like {short,short} are passed in a single 32-bit integer stack slot.
 We should handle the safe cases above much nicer, while still handling the hard cases.

 //===---------------------------------------------------------------------===//

-Some ideas for instruction selection code simplification: 1.
-A pre-pass to determine which chain producing node can or cannot be folded.
-The generated isel code would then use the information.
-2. The same pre-pass can force ordering of TokenFactor operands to allow load / store folding.
-3. During isel, instead of recursively going up the chain operand chain, mark the chain operand as available and put it in some work list.
-Select other nodes in the normal manner.
-The chain operands are selected after all other nodes are selected.
-Uses of chain nodes are modified after instruction selection is completed.

-//===---------------------------------------------------------------------===//